NanManee/Bellabeat-Project/README.md

 - The majority of Fitbit users have an average sleep duration of 419 minutes, or around 7 hours per night.

 ### suggestions
+- I had a chance to look up the reviews from the existing Bellabeat customers on Amazon website.
+It shows 1,758 global ratings with 44% customers love Bellabeat products and give it 5 stars, about 10% customers give it 4,3,and 2 stars.
+21% customers are not happy with the products and give it 1 star [Click Here](https://www.amazon.com/Bellabeat-Urban-Jewelry-Health-Tracker/dp/B01LB4EUGS/ref=sr_1_1?crid=E6WXJ8R3CR9F&keywords=bellabeat&qid=1705504792&sprefix=bellabe%2Caps%2C104&sr=8-1&th=1) This is only one souce from Amazon, so it cannot replesent as a whole.
+This is just some ideas that Bellabeat may need to evaluate the product quality.  improve and ensure the future happy customers.

+-
 - I would recommend to Bellabeat to update friendly user Bellabeat app to connect with the users.
 Giving great tips about helthy nutrition food, exercise tips,
 - App that help users plan for a log term goal health and breakdown for every three month or a moth goal depending on what are the users focus on and what are priority in thier life.
 For example, there's a feature and funtion for users who want to lose weight set thier  a year goal for losie 30
 -